paulmillr/noble-bls12-381/README.md

 [bls12-381](https://electriccoin.co/blog/new-snark-curve/), a pairing-friendly elliptic curve construction.

-This is a [Barreto-Lynn-Scott curve](https://eprint.iacr.org/2002/088) with an embedding degree of 12.
+This is a Barreto-Lynn-Scott curve with an embedding degree of 12.
 It's optimal for zk-SNARKs at the 128-bit security level.

-It allows simple construction of threshold signatures, which allows a user to sign 100 messages with one signature and verify them swiftly in batch.
+It allows simple construction of [threshold signatures](https://medium.com/@snigirev.stepan/bls-signatures-better-than-schnorr-5a7fe30ea716), which allows a user to sign lots of messages with one signature and verify them swiftly in a batch.

 ### This library belongs to *noble* crypto